On creating a zero waste bathroom…

 Easy actionable step: limit your capacity for stuff with a box.
 Assess your space, grab a container that fits how much counter space you want to take up, and commit to only using products that can be stored in that container.

-- Toothpaste.
+- Zero waste toothpaste.
 I’m ride-or-die for Fig+Yarrow tooth powder.
 It’s quite expensive but lasts way longer than a tube of toothpaste!
 David’s Toothpaste (in a metal tube) and BITE Toothpaste Tabs also get high praise.

-- Floss.
+- Zero waste floss.
 Dental Lace is a great company for plastic-free silk floss.
 Here is a bamboo-fiber option if you prefer vegan.

 - Hand soap.
 I’m a fan of a basic castile bar for hand soap (or see here how to elevate a basic bar).
 If you can’t hang with a bar of soap, Zero Waste Chef has a dish soap recipe that I use for my bathroom pump.